mlsmzk/data-science-work/challenges/c11-psaap-assignment.md

 - Which model tends to be more accurate?
 How can you tell from this predicted-vs-actual plot?
   - A predicted vs. actual plot should have a slope of roughly 1.
-As we can see, both just x and my q4 fit are pretty accurate predictors.
-    The x fit might be slightly more accurate.
+As we can see, the x only model is a more effective predictor.
+The x only model has a positive slope, but the q4 model has a slope of roughly 0.
 - Which model tends to be *more confident* in its predictions?
 Put differently, which model has *narrower prediction intervals*?
   - The just x fit has more confident predictions